Shamshad Ahmad Khan

-Shamshad Ahmad (born 10 December 1941) is a veteran Pakistani diplomat, international relations expert and an author who served in BPS-22 grade as the Foreign Secretary of Pakistan from 1997 to 2000.
+Shamshad Ahmad Khan (born 10 December 1941) is a veteran Pakistani diplomat, international relations expert and an author who served in BPS-22 grade as the Foreign Secretary of Pakistan from 1997 to 2000.
 He also served as the Permanent Representative of Pakistan to the United Nations between 2000 till 2002.
-Shamshad Ahmad also was the Pakistan's ambassador to South Korea and Iran.
+Shamshad Ahmad Khan also was the Pakistan's ambassador to South Korea and Iran.

 He currently writes a weekly column for English daily The News International (newspaper).
 Before that, he was a regular contributor to The Nation (Pakistan) (newspaper).
 He also writes occasionally for the Dawn (newspaper) and The Express Tribune (newspaper) - all of them Pakistani newspapers.

 Education

-Shamshad Ahmad did his master's degree in Political Science and B.A (Hons) from Government College Lahore before joining Foreign Service of Pakistan in 1965.
+Shamshad Ahmad Khan did his master's degree in Political Science and B.A (Hons) from Government College Lahore before joining Foreign Service of Pakistan in 1965.

 Diplomatic career

 His diplomatic career includes various posts at the capital of Pakistan, in Islamabad at the Ministry of Foreign Affairs and in Pakistani missions abroad.
 He served as Ambassador to South Korea (1987–1990) and Iran (1990–1992), as Secretary-General, Economic Cooperation Organization (ECO) (1992–1996), Pakistan's Foreign Secretary (1997–2000), and as Pakistan's Ambassador and Permanent Representative to the UN (2000–2002).

 As Secretary-General of ECO, a regional cooperation organization headquartered in Tehran, he steered its expansion in 1992 from a trilateral entity (Iran, Pakistan and Turkey) into a 10-member regional organization with the induction of seven new members, namely, Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan, giving it a new global dimension and fresh regional framework and common socio-economic development strategy.